jdotpy/streamline/README.md

   {"stdout": "", "stderr": "Connection to slashdot.org 443 port [tcp/https] succeeded!\n", "exit_code": 0}
 ```

 Streamline modules aim to provide all the useful information in object form as output can then be customized with other streaming modules.
-For exampe, to take the above output and get just the exit code that tells us whether the port is open we can just add the `--headers` option to prefix each output with the original input and the `--extract exit_code` option to set the value to the `exit_code` property of each result:
+For exampe, to take the above output and get just the exit code that tells us whether the port is open we can just add the `headers` streamer to prefix each output with the original input and the `extract` streamer (with its `--selector` option) option to set the value to the `exit_code` property of each result:

 ```bash
   $ printf "www.google.com\nslashdot.org" | streamline -s shell extract headers -- "nc -zv {value} 443" --selector exit_code